HateAid

-HateAid is a non-profit limited liability company based in Berlin that provides advice and support to those affected by online hate speech and hate comments.
+HateAid is a nonprofit limited liability company based in Berlin that provides advice and support to those affected by online hate speech and hate comments.
 The organisation is independent and non-partisan.
 It was founded in 2018 by the non-governmental organisations Campact and Fearless Democracy together with Anna-Lena von Hodenberg and is managed by Hodenberg and Josephine Ballon.
+Both, along with three other Europeans were sanctioned, by the Trump administration in 2025 for "egregious acts of extraterritorial censorship.”

-HateAid understands itself as an organisation committed to human rights on the internet and to raising awareness of the dangers to democracy and freedom of expression in the digital space for society as a whole.
+HateAid is an organisation which states to be committed to human rights on the internet and to raising awareness of the dangers to democracy and freedom of expression in the digital space for society as a whole.

+HateAid was involved in several legal disputes with right leaning media outlets in Germany, who frequently targeted the organisations financing model and its entanglement with political parties on the left, based on the support HateAid had gained with the Scholz cabinet after 2021, culminating in a 2026 ruling by a Hamburg court allowing the organisation to be called a "Vorfeldorganisation der Grünen" ("vanguard organisation of the Green party").

 Objectives

 HateAid is a non-profit organisation for human rights online.
 HateAid aims to strengthen basic democratic values online by providing counselling and legal support to those affected and by raising awareness of digital violence in politics and society.
 The organisation offers those affected by digital violence in cases of hate comments and other forms of digital violence emotionally stabilising initial counselling, follow-up counselling and, if necessary, financing of legal costs.
 It conducts civil proceedings against digital crimes on behalf of those affected via a fund for financing legal costs.
 It aims to finance further lawsuits through the claims gained for damages as well as donations.

 It is important to HateAid to improve the conditions for victims of digital violence in the long term.
 On 27 April 2021, HateAid supported Renate Künast's lawsuit against Facebook for the deletion of illegal content using the example of a defamatory meme.
 This was the first landmark case against a platform in this form.
 In the first and second instances, it was clarified in court that Facebook must search for and delete identical and similar memes itself.

 Together with the Jewish student organization European Union of Jewish Students, HateAid filed a lawsuit against X (then still Twitter) at the Berlin Regional Court on 24 January 2023.
 The lawsuit against punishable, anti-Semitic and inciting tweets also includes the trivialisation and denial of the Shoah.
 At the trial, X pleaded that the German judiciary lacked jurisdiction.
 The court followed this argument and dismissed the case.
 HateAid is appealing.

 The Dickstinction.com website has been part of HateAid gGmbH since 2022.
 On this site, those affected are supported in reporting unwanted penis images.